 What is Section 63?

-Introduced in Scotland from the 1st of September 2016, the Section 63 legislature requires certain non-domestic buildings and properties to be assessed and improved on in terms of energy performance, and greenhouse gas emissions.
+Introduced in Scotland on the 1st of September 2016, the Section 63 legislature requires certain non-domestic buildings and properties to be assessed and improved on in terms of energy performance, and greenhouse gas emissions.
 This move was made to address the many commercial properties throughout Scotland that are running in a less than environmentally friendly way.

 So Who Does This Affect?